You are here:

 - If decay is a problem, ask your dentist about fluoride rinses or prescription toothpastes that remineralize and harden tooth enamel.

 - Consult a physical therapist about facial exercises to help keep your mouth and face more flexible.

 - Keep your mouth moist by drinking plenty of water, sucking ice chips, using sugarless gum and hard candy, and avoiding mouthwashes with alcohol.
-If dry mouth still bothers you, ask your doctor about a saliva substitute—or prescription medications such as pilocarpine hydrochloride or cevimeline hydrochloride—that can stimulate the flow of saliva.
+If dry mouth still bothers you, ask your doctor about a saliva substitute or medications that can stimulate the flow of saliva.

 Gastrointestinal (GI) problems: Systemic sclerosis can affect any part of the digestive system.
 As a result, you may experience problems such as heartburn, difficulty swallowing, early satiety (the feeling of being full after you’ve barely started eating), or intestinal complaints such as diarrhea, constipation, and gas.
 In cases where the intestines are damaged, your body may have difficulty absorbing nutrients from food.
 Although GI problems are diverse, here are some things that might help at least some of the problems you have:

 - Eat small, frequent meals.